izuzanak/uclang/uclang/doc/intro.md

 ## Additional informations

-At beginning language was designed just from curiosity, but lately, when solving some real world tasks, language proved itself as practical tool for gluing of C/C++ libraries together.
+At beginning language was designed just from curiosity, but lately, when solving some real world tasks, language proved itself as a practical tool for gluing of C/C++ libraries together.

-For computationally expensive tasks author of Uclang language prefers implementation of algorithms as set of C/C++ functions or library, and then its integration to Uclang as standalone module.
+For computationally expensive tasks author of Uclang language prefers implementation of algorithms as set of C/C++ functions or library, and then its integration to Uclang as a standalone module.
 Such modules can be then effectively glued to each other.
 List of modules so far implemented for language Uclang can be found [here](https://github.com/izuzanak/uclang#language-modules).